AlbertoSinigaglia/canvas-animations/README.md

 Sorry, i've MacBook, and i need a simple paint some times... so i created this, vary useless maybe, but usefull for me :-)

 ## Particles
-Simple animation spawning some balls where you click on the screen.
+Simple animation which spawns some balls where you click on the screen.
 Commenting the uncommented lines of those, and uncomment commented lines, inside Particle, you will get a more "peacefull" result
 ```javascript
 // this.r=r;
 // this.g=g;